HenryMills/r1-connect-demo-phonegap/README.md

 #### setAutoupdateTimeout

-When location service enabled location information will be sent automatically.
+When location service is enabled location information will be sent automatically.
 However, locationService doesn’t fetch the location constantly.
 For instance, when the location is received the SDK will turn off the location in CLLocationManager and wait 10 minutes (by default) before attempting to retrieve it again.
 You can change this value.

 	R1LocationService.setAutoupdateTimeout(1200); // 20 minutes